 Daylily Cultivar Listing Summer/Fall 2021

 Scroll down for the cultivar list and pricing below text.

 Click any cultivar name to be taken to its information page in a separate browser window.
 To return to this page, simply close that window.

-Welcome!
-This is my sale listing for Late Summer/Fall 2019 of cultivars introduced by myself and other daylily breeders.
+- Welcome!
+This is my sale listing for Summer/Fall 2021 of cultivars introduced by myself and other daylily breeders.
 I have grown all of these for several years in my own garden, some for decades.
 All of these are plants that have done well in my zone 6 Kentucky garden, flourishing with minimal care when grown in my average to poor garden soil (clay and sand mix tending to be acidic at about 6.5 pH).
 In addition, many have also been good breeders in my own program and many have shown good to high resistance to rust in my garden.
 Many of these are in limited supply for this year.

 - For more information on ordering, our policies and shipping dates, click here.